-To diminish differences and instead celebrate similarities between urban and rural youth, outreach activities and workshops are organised on various topics, e.g. gender roles, class privileges, sustainability and use of resources.
+To diminish differences and instead celebrate similarities between urban and rural youth, outreach activities and workshops are organised on various topics, e.g. day to day activities, the dignity of labour, how communities come together and the relationship with nature.
 Attention is brought to the diversity of lived experiences that helps to create awareness about the different contexts of urban and rural landscapes.

 Inequalities exist between rural and urban communities in India.
 The trustbuilding project aims to create understanding and appreciation among urban and rural youth by focusing on their interconnectedness.
 Through sensitisation of urban youth and educators, they learn how their choices and actions impact the rural population.